Analytics

 For all of you who don't wear shoes to the lav but rather your socks, because it's so inconvenient to put your shoes on, let this be a lesson.

-Sometimes flying is a shitty experience.
+Sometimes flying is a crappy experience.
 Literally.

 Friday, February 17, 2012